-This is a lecture course in art and cultural history that examines the impact of digital technology on art and on the way society interacts inception of photography to the present and examine the impact the invention of photography has on our society, culture, and art.
-Students will investigate the historical events and cultural circumstances that have shaped the evolution of photographic expression and analyze significant photographic work.
+This is a lecture course in art and cultural history that examines the impact of digital technology on art and on the way society interacts with culture.
+Survey topics include the history of digital visual art, digital moving images, and digital music/sound art.
+Students will also examine critical theory that addresses the relationship between technology and art.